 You know all of those unfinished projects you have?
 All of those things you want to do with your time?
 All of your prior engagements and commitments?
 It is time for you to take inventory of those.
 How many of those projects and commitments and engagements are YOURS?

 Get comfortable with pissing people off

-You’ve been the yes man (or lady) for many years now.
+You’ve been the yes man (or lady, or person) for many years now.
 There’s a certain comfort in that for people.
 You are their safety net, their backup plan, and their escape hatch (yes, my disorganized, overwhelmed, ADHD people. . .
 YOU are out here saving people).
 When you pull that away from someone by prioritizing yourself and your needs, they are NOT going to react well.